mwshinn/LineStuffUp/README.md

 With most real-world data, many Transforms will be needed, and all of these Transforms will relate to each other, possibly in complex ways.
 It can quickly become difficult to manage which Transform takes you from which space to which other space.
-We can organise all of these Transforms into a TransformGraph.
+We can organise all of these Transforms into a Graph.

-A TransformGraph is an undirected graph of Transforms from each space to each other space.
+A Graph is an undirected graph of Transforms from each space to each other space.
 Each space (e.g., image) is identified by a unique name, and is represented by a node in the graph.
 Each edge connecting the nodes in the graph is a Transform.
-To create a new node in a TransformGraph ``g``, run ``g.add_node(node_name)``.
+To create a new node in a Graph ``g``, run ``g.add_node(node_name)``.
 To specify a Transform between two nodes, i.e., an edge, run ``g.add_edge(node1, node2, tform)``.